CiscoDevNet/cisco-business-dashboard-api-samples/README.md

     pip install -r requirements.txt
     ```

-* Copy `environment.template.py` to `environment.py` and edit to specify the details of your FindIT Network Manager instance
+* Copy `environment.template.py` to `environment.py` and edit to specify the details of your Cisco Business Dashboard instance

 ## Usage